CSU-CS150B/CS150B-Lab-Instructions/TitanicPractical.md

 * Cabin
 * Embarked

-__The names in bold are the collumns that you will be using in your program.__
+__The names in bold are the columns that you will be using in your program.__

 ## Variables (Step 0)
 you will create four variables as file wide variables (often called global).
 Each variable is the index value of the column in the titanic.csv file.